ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/line-vis.md

 <img src="" alt="" width="500" style="margin-bottom: 20px"/>

-The `bar-timeseries` chart visualisation type represents data as a bar chart showing historic data.
+The `line` chart visualisation type represents data as a matrix/heatmap chart visualisation.

 - [When to use](#when-to-use)
 - [How it works](#how-it-works)